Sakthe-Balan/ChatApp/README.md

 - **Responsive and user-friendly interface:** Enjoy an intuitive and responsive user interface.
 - **Built with React, Express, and WebSockets:** Utilizes modern technologies for efficient and effective communication.

+  ## Additional Features to Add

+- [ ] **Sounds for messages:** Enhance user experience with sound notifications for incoming messages.
+- [ ] **Different color and side for my message:** Implement a visual distinction for messages sent by the user.
+- [ ] **Persist messages using a database:** Store chat messages persistently using a database for historical reference.
+- [ ] **Chat rooms:** Introduce the concept of chat rooms to allow users to create and join different conversation spaces.

 ## Frontend

 ### Getting Started